Dantara/project-I/README.md

 ## Run

-To run this project, you have to ways.
+To run this project, you have two ways.

 Either you can create `.jar` file and execute it